 Q: How do I transfer AP credit and how will it apply toward my degree?

 A: You must request that the College Board send an official score report to Columbia (this information will not transfer from your previous institution).
 Up to 16 points granted on the basis of Advanced Placement scores may apply toward the degree, subject to the overall 64/68 point maximum for transfer credit.
-Charts outlining how AP credits may apply toward the degree can be found in the Academic Planning Guide.
+Here are charts outlining how AP credits may apply toward the CC and SEAS degrees.
 CC students should note that AP credit will not satisfy Core requirements (other than foreign language).

 Q: How many classes per semester is a typical course load?

 A: Typically, students take five classes per semester (15-18 points).
 At a minimum, you must register for 12 points per semester, and the maximum number of credits per semester is 22 for CC and 21 for SEAS.